sean-gugler/DeathmazeFairPlay/SPOILERS.md

 The disappointing elevator trap on level 5 (fool me once, etc.) now has a purpose.
 Opening the doors reveals a hint regarding which keyhole is the correct one.
 But the way I phrased it can also be read as a simple taunt, daring the player to enter, when of course it's yet another deathtrap.

-It came in handy later to re-use the new code mechanic of revealing something behind opening doors, too. (see below)
+It came in handy later to re-use this new code that reveals something interesting behind opening doors, too. (see end game and finale below)

 * Random keyhole